martinklepsch/perun-guide/README.md

 > plain text formatting syntax designed so that it can be converted to
 > [HTML][html] (among other formats).

-Now Boot allows us to call tasks from the terminal.
-To see what tasks you have on your disposal you can run `boot --help` from a terminal session.
+Now Boot allows us to run tasks from the terminal.
+To see what tasks we have at our disposal we can run `boot --help` from a terminal session.

 The printed output will have a section similar to this: